 PLEASE NOTE: GEORGIA TECH HAS A SPECIAL CODE PACKAGE THAT INCLUDES BOTH TEXTBOOKS.
-THIS CODE CAN ONLY BE PURCHASED THROUGH THE CAMPUS BOOKSTORES OR DIRECTLY FROM PEARSON.
+THIS CODE CAN ONLY BE PURCHASED THROUGH THE CAMPUS BOOKSTORES

+OR DIRECTLY FROM PEARSON.
 CODES PURCHASED BY OTHER VENDORS WILL NOT WORK!
 Possible ISBNs for this text are: 1323131760, 1323132112, 132313204X, 1323132104, or 1323132120.

-4. Assessments & Information
+Assessments & Information

 HOMEWORK: Homework will be assigned on-line (MML) every week.
 You are expected to understand all homework problems for the tests.
-Exercises on MyMathLab will be due on Thursdays at 11:59 PM (except during class recesses or as announced otherwise in class).
+Exercises on MyMathLab will be due on Tuesdays at 11:59 PM (except during class recesses or as announced otherwise in class).
 The lowest two homework grades will be dropped.
-Late assignments are allowed with a penalty of 30%.
+Late assignments are allowed with a penalty of 20%.
+I strongly encourage you to write your solution fully on a paper before you type in your answer.
 I will also expect you to read ahead to prepare for each class lecture.

 PARTICIPATION: Attending class is important.
-Class attendance and participation for both lectures and recitations will be recorded and scored on a 0-2 scale.
+Class attendance and participation for both lectures and studios will be recorded and scored on a 0-2 scale.
 The scale is determined as follows: 2 points for above 80% attendance, 1 point for 50%-80% and 0 for below 50%.
 The participation grade will be added onto the final average at the end of the term, affecting all borderline grades.
+Late arrivals will be also noted.

-QUIZZES: There will be four quizzes of 15 minutes during the recitation.
-Tentative dates are Sep 5, Sep 19, Oct 10 and Nov 21.
+QUIZZES: There will be five quizzes of 20 minutes on Wednesdays.
+Tentative dates are Aug 27, Sep 10, Oct 8, Oct 22 and Nov 26.
 One lowest quiz score will be dropped.

-MIDTERMS: There will be two midterms of 50 minutes during the studio.
-Tentative dates are Sep 25 and Oct 23.
+MIDTERMS: There will be two midterms of 50 minutes.
+Tentative dates are Sep 24 (Wednesday) and Nov 14 (Friday).
 There's no dropping for midterm.